Your whalewatching tour in the greatest respect and in complete safety with passionate guides

-From mid-August to mid-November, we organize humpback whale-watching trips from Paea Marina.
+From August to November, we organize humpback whale-watching trips from Paea Marina.
 We explore an uncrowded area between Paea and the Mataiea “motus”, further south, which allows us to have the good latitude to observe the animals with the greatest respect.

-If all the conditions are met, our guides will authorize you to get in the water with the animals, in accordance with the whale approach regulation established by the DIREN.
+If all the conditions are met, our guides will authorize you to swim with the whales, in accordance with the whale approach regulation established by the DIREN.
+The approach in the water requires a swimming phase on at least 100m, but at a reasonable distance from the whale, we behave as passive observers.
 Though, there is no need to get wet to see or even hear a humpback whale, since we are equipped with an acoustic system on board to broadcast the hypnotic songs of male humpback whales.

 Humpback whales return from a long migration of several thousand kilometers from Antarctica.
 They have expended a lot of energy and will not feed for several months while some have to reproduce and others give birth and breastfeed the young.
 This is an important phase in their life cycle, and the approach should be as gentle, patient and respectful as possible.
 After a research phase that can last a few minutes to a few hours, an observation time is necessary in order to analyze the behavior of individuals.